EU Raises EUR20 Billion in Inaugural 10-Year NextGenerationEU Bond | Hellenic Shipping News Worldwide

 “Along the way, the EU will also become the world’s largest green bond issuer and underpin its claim of sustainable transformation of the financial markets,” said Christian Kopf, head of fixed-income portfolio management at German asset manager Union Investment.

-The strong demand for the bond “underlines the attractiveness of the EU as a safe haven on the capital market,” Mr. Kopf added.
+He added that the strong demand for the bond “underlines the attractiveness of the EU as a safe haven on the capital market.”

-“Given the size of the program, the EU looks set to grow in its market prominence within the high quality fixed income space,” MFS IM’s Mr. Goves said.

 Joint lead managers of the issue were BNP Paribas, DZ Bank, HSBC, IMI-Intesa Sanpaolo and Morgan Stanley, with Danske Bank and Santander acting as co-lead managers.